rhein-main-swingtime/frontend-hugo/content/en/get-involved/index.md

 Only the core team is looking into the e-mails though and it might happen that something slips through to the Spam-filter.
 In the Signal-group are also many others that can edit the calendar events.
 So when it's about that and it's urgent better there! :)
 {{</info-contact>}}

-## This site is missing content!
-Yes, that's most probably correct!
-Would you like to contribute some text, do graphics or videos?
-Record a podcasts?
-Just get in contact.
-We're super happy about new content and/or ideas!

-## I found a bug!
-Something's broken!
-You could do better ...
-Talk to us at a social dance, or drop us a line via mail or Signal.

-If you have a Github account, we'de really appreciate a little issue report or even pull request on our [frontend project](https://github.com/rhein-main-swingtime/frontend-hugo).

 ## I'm throwing Swing Dance parties, a concert or want to offer classes or a workshop.
 Awesome! 🚀🙌🤩 There is different things we can do: